 Instructions: Create a scatter plot using the form below.
 All you have to do is type your X and Y data.
 Optionally, you can add a title a name to the axes.

 More about scatterplots: Scatterplots are bivariate graphical devices.
 The term "bivariate" means that it is constructed to analyze the type of association between to two interval variables \(X\) and \(Y\).
-The data need to come in the form of ordered pairs \((X_i, Y_i)\), and those pairs are plotted in a set of cartesian ads.
+The data need to come in the form of ordered pairs \((X_i, Y_i)\), and those pairs are plotted in a set of Cartesian axes.

 Typically, a scatterplot is used to assess whether or not the variables \(X\) and \(Y\) have a linear association, but there could be other types of non-linear associations (quadratic, exponential, etc.).
 The existence of a linear association is assess by establishing how tightly the data are around a straight line.
 Data pairs \((X_i, Y_i)\) that are loosely clustered around a straight line have a weak or non-existing linear association, whereas data pairs \((X_i, Y_i)\) that are tightly clustered around a straight line have a strong linear association.

 A numerical (quantitative) way of assessing the degree of linear association for a set of data pairs is by calculating the correlation coefficient.

 In case you have any suggestion, please do not hesitate to contact us.